I-am-PUID-0/DUMB_docs/docs/deployment/portainer.md

 Before you begin:

 - 🐳 Docker and Portainer must be installed and running
-- 🌐 Internet access (to pull the DMB image)
+- 🌐 Internet access (to pull the DUMB image)
 - 🛠️ Mounted host directories for persistent data storage

 ---